pymor/pymor/docs/source/tutorial-rb.rst

 increases and/or the solution depends less uniformly on the |parameters|.

-Reduced basis methods have a very elegant solution to this problem, which allows training sets that are orders of magnitude larger than the trainings sets affordable for POD: instead of computing the best-approximation error we only compute surrogate
+Reduced basis methods have a very elegant solution to this problem, which allows training sets that are orders of magnitude larger than the training sets affordable for POD: instead of computing the best-approximation error we only compute a surrogate

 .. math:: \inf_{v \in V_N} \|u(\mu) - v\| \approx \mathcal{E}(\mu)